yuko1101/discord.js-core/README.md

     }),
     {
         prefix: "!",
-        guildId: "Your Guild ID", // if not provided, your commands will apply to global (to all guilds, DMs, and groups)
+        guildId: "Your Guild ID", // if not provided, your commands will be applied to global (to all guilds, DMs, and groups)
         token: "Your Token",
     }
 );